Sprain or Strain – What is the Difference?

 A definition of a strain is the stretch/tear of muscle or tendon fibers.
-A tendon is a fibrous cord of tissue that connects each muscle to a bone.
+On the other hand, a tendon is a fibrous cord of tissue that connects each muscle to a bone.

 Common areas of strains include your low back, hamstring or calf, including your Achilles tendon.
-A strain often occurs when the muscle/tendon tissue becomes quickly overloaded and reaches a breaking point where either a mild, partial or severe tear occurs.
+A strain often occurs when the muscle/tendon tissue becomes quickly overloaded.
+Then, it reaches a breaking point where either a mild, partial or severe tear occurs.

 Muscle/Tendon Strains By Severity

-- Grade 1 Strain (mild) – stretching or tearing of a small amount of fibers.
+- 1 – Grade Strain (mild) – stretching or tearing of a small number of fibers.